ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 1: 4-byte unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 3: End key (exclusive).
 If this has zero length, the count ends at the last key

+##### Limited delete range request:

+* Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x23 Request type (Delete range request)] [Optional: Write flags, defaults to 0x00]
+* Frame 1: 4-byte unsigned table number
+* Frame 2: Start key (inclusive).
+If this has zero length, the count starts at the first key
+* Frame 3: 64-bit unsigned integer, interpreted as the maximum number of keys to delete, starting at (inclusive) the given start key

 ##### Write response